Children's Story

 How graduates give back

-They also help the Sisters with programme delivery, teaching, extra-curricular support, on the job training opportunities, jobs and with their outreach work in the community to reach new children in need.
-Their support is inspirational for the children at school, a lifeline for the Sisters and for graduating children and has been invaluable during the current pandemic.
+Our graduates help the Sisters with programme delivery, teaching, extra-curricular support, on the job training opportunities, jobs and with their outreach work in the community to reach new children in need.
+They connect new graduates with employers.
+Many graduates become large employers in their own right.

 Alumni associations